Fun Things To Do in Phoenix, Arizona by JetSettingFools.com

 View of Camelback MT, Phoenix, AZ, USA

 If we had to pick just one of the best outdoor things to do Phoenix, it would be hiking.
-With miles of trails in multiple parks around the city, hiking is a must-do in Phoenix!
+Our favorite trails are at Phoenix Mountain Preserve and South Mountain Park.

-Our favorite hiking trails in the city are at Phoenix Mountain Preserve and South Mountain Park – but they are far from the only places to hit the trails.
 At Phoenix Mountains Preserve hike up to Piestewa Peak for stunning 360-degree views.
 At South Mountain, hop on the Holbert Trail to Dobbins Lookout.

 #36 Phoenix Parks

-Downtown Margaret T Hance Park sits atop the I-10 Deck Park Tunnel and has undergone a massive renovation to include a kids play area, misters, more shade and a water feature.
+Margaret T Hance Park sits atop the I-10 Deck Park Tunnel and has undergone a massive renovation to include a kids play area, misters, more shade and a water feature.

 Encanto Park and the adjoining Enchanted Island Amusement Park is another city of Phoenix park that offers areas for playing and picnicking.